Learn how to draw a rose.

+The techniques used when learning how to draw a rose can be used to draw anything.
 When we think of drawing something familiar like hands, or lips, a cat, or a rose – we often forget about the imperfections and unique shapes and textures each individual object or creature has.
 Learning how to draw a rose is no different.

 I see this a lot especially in wildlife art.
 Where every animal has perfectly clean fur or no broken feathers.
 When in reality things are dirty and have imperfections.
 Teeth break and claws get snagged and hands have wrinkles on them.